Enalean/tuleap-documentation-en/languages/en/deployment-guide/deprecations.rst

 ==================================================== ================= ==============================================
-Legacy GitPHP web interface                          Removed           Nothing Legacy Tracker Workflows configuration web interface Removed           Nothing MySQL versions < 5.7                                 End of support    Upgrade to Mysql 5.7 or higher RabbitMQ (replaced by Redis)                         Replaced by Redis Uninstall RabbitMQ WebDAV with Windows 7 client                         End of support    End-users should switch to Cyberduck Internet Explorer 11                                 End of support    New features won't be usable with IE 11.
+Legacy GitPHP web interface                          Removed           Nothing Legacy Tracker Workflows configuration web interface Removed           Nothing RabbitMQ (replaced by Redis)                         Replaced by Redis Uninstall RabbitMQ WebDAV with Windows 7 client                         End of support    End-users should switch to Cyberduck Internet Explorer 11                                 End of support    New features won't be usable with IE 11.